 Fragrance formulas are protected under federal law’s classification of trade secrets and therefore can remain undisclosed.
 That means we have no way of knowing what other chemicals or ingredients are used in these flavors or fragrances.
 I use Branch Basics for this reason.
 It’s so hard to find a fragrance-free AND paraben free laundry detergent!

 Found in: all types of cosmetics, laundry detergents, body products, hair products, EVERYTHING.
-You may be able to find paraben-free products, but it’s very hard to find truly fragrance-free products that are also paraben free.
+You may be able to find paraben-free products.
+But it’s very hard to find truly fragrance-free products that are also paraben free.
+If you start with just one switch, look for products that don’t include “fragrance” or “parfum” in their ingredient list.

 Toluene is found in nail polish, nail treatment, and hair dyes.
 I use Dazzle Dry for at-home manicures.